 But what is chronic inflammation?
 And is it really as bad as we are led to believe by a slew of specialists and celebrity lifestyle pros?

 At the most basic level, inflammation is our body’s response to any foreign organism or injury.
 For instance, suppose you are stung by a wasp.
 This punctures the skin and also releases a flood of foreign chemicals inside our body.
-When this happens, our body calls upon certain types of blood cells and natural chemicals to isolate and destroy the invaders.
+When this happens, our body calls upon certain blood cells and natural chemicals to isolate and destroy the invaders.
 Consequently, the area around the bite gets swollen.
-Once the attack has been negated and skin is healed, the swelling subsides.
+Once the attack has been negated, the swelling subsides.